junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Bobby tilts his head, having a bad feeling but has to defend himself.
 "Well, you're out, boys need a ride home, what else was I supposed to do?
 So yeah, distress call."

 Cas looks like he was about to snap, but decides at the last minute to turn it into a sigh.
 "You might just put both of us in extreme danger, me, especially.
-Since Raphael might already find where I am, or at least close enough.
+Since Raphael might already hear it and find where I am, or at least close enough.
 I could be dead any minute by now if it's not still shielding me."

-Bobby steps back half a step, giving Cas some space as he tries to give another attempt to stand up.
+Defeated, Bobby steps back half a step, giving Cas some space as he tries to give another attempt to stand up.
 "Well, I'm sorry.
 I guess.
 Was really out of option there."

 "How long was I unconscious?"
 Cas leaves the sofa, walking shakily toward the desk.